avivdimri/WpfAppFlightGear/README.md

 3.In myfirstproject folder there is all the files that needed.

 4.In the plugins folder there is the dll lib for the algoritam.

+5.The folder FilesUploading there is the xml and tow csv files to upload for the project.

 # Installation for running the